MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Egress-Only Gateway is exactly the same as normal internet gateway and has same properties - HA by default accross all AZs.
 Scales as required.
 * To enable flow through Egress-Only IGW - add default IPv6 route `::/0`

+## VPC Endpoints (Gateway)

+* Provide private access to S3 and DynamoDB.
+Normally when you want to access AWS public services from within a VPC, usually an IGW.
+* Now the way it works is that you create a gateway endpoint, these are created per service, per region.
+For example, S3 in the us-east-1.
+You create this gateway for S3 in us-east-1 and you associate it with one or more subnets in a particular VPC.
+Gateway endpoints doesn't go into VPC subnets.
+What happens is that when you allocate the gateway endpoint to particular subnets, something called a prefix list is added to the route tables for those subnets.
+And this prefix list uses the gateway endpoint as a target.
+A prefix list is just like what you would find on a normal route but it's an object, it's a logical entity which represents these services.
+So it represents S3 or DynamoDB.
+Imagine this as a list of IP addresses that those services use, but where the list is kept updated by AWS.
+This prefix list is added to the route table, the prefix list is used as the destination and the target is the gateway endpoint.
+This means in this example, that any traffic destined for S3 as it exits the subnet, it goes via the gateway endpoint rather than the internet gateway. **EXAM NOTE** gateway endpoint does not go into a particular subnet or AZ.
+It is HA across all AZs in a region by default.